 Asthma UK are now running a campaign to stop unfair prescription charges for people living with Asthma #payingtobreathe if you would like to sign the online campaign please visit the web address above!

 In the period April to June 2020, 139 appointments were missed by patients.
-This is the equivalent of NINE full GP clinics!
+This is the equivalent of SIX full GP clinics!

 If you cannot attend your appointment please let us know either by giving us a call or cancelling online.